Quickstart

 -H 'Authorization: Bearer <API_KEY>'

-Check also provides the means to generate paystubs for employees both as a rendered PDF and as a JSON object.
+Check also generates paystubs for employees both as a rendered PDF and as a JSON object.
 Because state regulations generally require that all information in the paystub JSON response be rendered and the paystub be printable, Check recommends directly rendering a singular paystub to PDF to satisfy this requirement.

 For more information, see Generating Paystubs in the Check Guides.